DrPaulBrewer/decorated-google-drive/README.md

 		.then(({ files })=>{...})
 		)

+`recent:true` sets `limit:1` and `orderby:'modifiedTime desc'` so that the most recently created/modified file will be returned.

 `unique:true` sets `limit:2` so is not in fact unique but instead returns 2 files quickly.

-You can enforce uniqueness, thowing Boom errors, by calling
-`drive.x.checkSearch` on the search results.
+You can enforce uniqueness, thowing Boom errors, by calling `drive.x.checkSearch` on the search results.
 Successful searches are passed to the next `then()` and searches with missing files or duplicates throw errors.  (see `drive.x.findPath` above for a descrption of these Boom errors and how to catch them).